Sports and Community Facility Planning

 Above image: Mitchell Park Sports and Community Centre artist impression

-Marion Council is preparing an application for Federal Government funding for a $19.75 million redevelopment of Mitchell Park Sports and Community Centre.
+Marion Council is seeking Federal and State Government funding for 50 percent of the costs of the $19.75 million redevelopment of Mitchell Park Sports and Community Centre.

 Plans include an indoor recreation facility with multi-purpose courts for sports including basketball and netball, a two-storey community centre, gym, function area and café.